-Electrical resistance is defined as the resistance of the oxide coating surface, measured in ohms per square.
+Electrical resistance is defined as the resistance of the oxide or backside coating surface, measured in ohms per square.

-The resistance shall not exceed 5 X 10^9 ohms per square, but shall be greater than 1 X 10^4 ohms per square.
+The resistance shall not exceed 5 X $10^{12}$ ohms per square, but shall be greater than 1 X $10^4$ ohms per square for the oxide surface and the resistance shall not exceed 2 X $10^6$ ohms per square for the backside surface.

-After 12 hours exposure to the test environment, two layers of the sample tape shall be placed back-to-back between the strip electrodes, as shown in figures 3 and 4 such that the magnetic-oxide-coated sides are in contact with all of the electrodes.
+After 12 hours exposure to the test environment, two layers of the sample tape shall be placed back-to-back between the strip electrodes, as shown in figures 3 and 4 such that the oxide coated or backside coated sides are in contact with all of the electrodes.
 In mounting the specimen for measurements, it is important that no conducting paths exist between the electrodes except those through the specimen.
-To ensure that the length of tape held between each strip electrode is the same, the specimen shall be placed under 8 ozf + 2 ozf (2.23 N + 0.56 N) tension as it is being clamped.
+To ensure that the length of tape held between each strip electrode is the same, the specimen shall be placed under a tension of 8 ozf + 2 ozf (2.23 N + 0.56 N) as it is being clamped.

-NOTE - Neither the specimen nor the insulating surfaced shall be handled with the bare fingers.
+NOTE - Neither the specimen nor the insulating surface shall be handled with the bare fingers.
 (The use of clean, lint-free gloves is recommended.)

 Measurement shall be made between each pair of adjacent electrodes.
-This will produce a total of 5 readings per specimen.
-The resistance of the coating shall be determined by means of a guarded circuit, as shown in figure 4, using 500 volts, + 10 volts, potential.
+This will produce a total of five readings per specimen.
+The resistance of the coating shall be determined by means of a guarded circuit, as shown in figure 4, using 500 volts, $\pm$ 10 volts, potential.